songyang0603/songyang0603/README.md

 ## Hi there（Update in 06.03） 👋

 I'm Songyang 颂扬, a junior Undergraduate Student pursuing a bachelor's Degree in Artificial intelligence at [School of Information Engineering](http://ie.ncu.edu.cn/), [Nanchang University](https://www.ncu.edu.cn/).
-(Wechat: rxsy2003)
+I am expected to be recommended for graduate study and am looking for Ph.D opportunities now.(Wechat: rxsy2003)

 My research interests lie in generative artificial intelligence algorithms and their applications in various practical scenarios, such as computational imaging and intelligent medical imaging.